 This document explains the different ways incidents can be closed.

-An incident will automatically close when the targeted signal returns to a non-violating state for the time period indicated in the condition's thresholds.
+An incident will automatically close when the targeted signal returns to a non-breaching state for the time period indicated in the condition's thresholds.
 This wait time is called the recovery period.

-For example: If the violating behavior is "Apdex score below 0.80 at least once in 5 minutes," then the incident will automatically close when the Apdex score is equal to or higher than .80 for 5 consecutive minutes.
-The same applies to a "for at least x minutes" threshold: x minutes of non-violating behavior are required to automatically close the incident.
+For example: If the breaching behavior is "Apdex score below 0.80 at least once in 5 minutes," then the incident will automatically close when the Apdex score is equal to or higher than .80 for 5 consecutive minutes.
+The same applies to a "for at least x minutes" threshold: x minutes of non-breaching behavior are required to automatically close the incident.

 When an incident closes automatically:

 - The closing timestamp is backdated to the start of the recovery period.

 - The evaluation resets and restarts from when the previous incident ended.

 All conditions have an incident time limit setting that will automatically force-close a long-lasting incident.